 Think volunteering might be for you?
 Want to find out more?
 Click here to find out how our soup kitchens work and how you can become a part of the Ladles of Love family.

-Founder and trustee, Danny Diliberto, was born in Zimbabwe.
-He moved to South Africa as a teenager where he discovered his lifelong passion for food.
+Danny is the founder of Ladles of Love.
+Born in Zimbabwe, he moved to South Africa as a teenager where he discovered his lifelong passion for food.
 Born into an Italian family, food was a huge part of his early years – and so cooking, feeding and making people feel welcome all came naturally to Danny and led him into a career in food.
-As a restaurateur and manager of a Doppio Zero restaurant, feeding homeless people seemed like a logical starting point to Danny.
+As a restaurateur, feeding homeless people seemed like a logical starting point to Danny.
 He was determined to create a new kind of soup kitchen—powered by love and offering comfort to fellow humans who have temporarily lost their way.
-When he’s not in the restaurant or running a soup kitchen, you’ll find him trail running or climbing on his beloved mountain.

 We refer to our work as Seva, which is a beautiful Sanskrit word that refers to the art of selfless service.
 And when you give of yourself wanting nothing in return, you become a Seva Warrior.

 Our soup kitchens are powered by love – the love of our warriors.
 Some come for just one kitchen and others return each week.
-Some volunteer their skills or time in other ways – such as Alex (aka Limpy) who helps with our marketing, Charmaine who collates volunteer info, Margolite and Didem who fundraise, Lynnie who often runs Munch Club, Jay who helps organise deliveries and many more who have helped over the years with transport, videos, photography and more.
+Some volunteer their skills or time in other ways – such as Alex (aka Limpy) who helps with marketing, GEM co-ordinator Charmaine, fundraisers Margolite and Didem, Munch Clubber Lynnie, dependable and reliable Hilton, head nerd Sam, sandwich makers Sam and Hilary and many many others who have helped over the years with transport, videos, photography and more.

-We’ve quickly become one of the most well-known volunteer organisations in Cape Town and we encourage anyone and everyone to volunteer with us at least once.
-Although volunteering is an incredibly humbling experience it’s also one full of love, joy and silliness.
+We’ve quickly become one of the most well-known volunteer organisations in Cape Town and we encourage anyone and everyone to volunteer with us at least once in their lifetime.
+Although volunteering is an incredibly humbling and eye-opening experience it’s also one full of love, joy and silliness.
 It fills your heart and feeds your soul.